Cooking with Fresh Tarragon

 Recipes with French Tarragon for you to try:

 When someone wonders if they like the flavor of French Tarragon, I ask them if they like Green Goddess Salad Dressing.
 I think that’s one of the first things I tasted that had this flavor (although at the time I didn’t know it was the French Tarragon flavor that made me love this dressing so much!)

 Grilled Chicken with Tarragon Mustard Marinade might be a good one to try if you’ve never cooked with French Tarragon before, because the tarragon flavor is more subtle here.

-I love French Tarragon with shrimp, and I really enjoyed the flavors in this Tarragon Shrimp Salad with Celery, Green Onions, and Celery Seed.
+I love French Tarragon with shrimp, and I really enjoy the flavors in this Tarragon Shrimp Salad.

-This lovely recipe for Sauteed Chicken Breasts with Tarragon-Mustard Pan Sauce is so good I would happily make it for dinner guests!
+This very old but delicious recipe for Sauteed Chicken Breasts with Tarragon-Mustard Pan Sauce is so good I would happily make it for dinner guests!

 French Tarragon, Mustard, and Egg was a perfect flavor combination in these Tarragon-Mustard Deviled Eggs!

-Broccoli and Cauliflower Salad with Lemon, Dijon, and Tarragon Vinaigrette is a simple idea but the dressing is so flavorful!
+Broccoli Cauliflower Salad with Feta is a simple idea but the tarragon-flavored dressing is so flavorful!

-And finally, the beloved recipe for Chicken Salad with Fresh Tarragon and Peas, which was one of the very first recipes I made when I planted French Tarragon in my garden.
-I make this every summer and never get tired of it!
+And finally, this Tarragon Chicken Salad was the very first recipe I made when tried French Tarragon, and right away I planted tarragon in my garden.
+I make this salad every summer and never get tired of it!